RyanCCollins/rn-fitness-app/README.md

 # React Native Fitness Tracking App
-Made as part of the Udacity React Nanodegree (Beta)
+Made as part of beta testing the Udacity React Nanodegree